Skip to contents

 orientation

-Orientation: "x" for vertical (width appearance equiwidth to panel width), "y" for horizontal (width appearance equiwidth to panel height).
+Orientation: "x" for vertical geoms, "y" for horizontal geoms.

 equiwidth

-Numeric.
-Scaling factor that controls the width appearance.
+Numeric scaling factor controlling apparent width.
 A value of 1 is the default.
-Increase to make a wider appearance, and decrease to make a thinner appearance.
+Increase to make a wider appearance; decrease to make a thinner appearance.
 If NULL, uses the value set by set_equiwidth(), falling back to 1.

 panel_widths

-A grid::unit object specifying the panel width.
-If NULL (default), uses the value set in the current theme.
+A grid::unit object specifying panel widths.
+If NULL, uses the value from the current theme.

 panel_heights

-A grid::unit object specifying the panel height.
-If NULL (default), uses the value set in the current theme.
+A grid::unit object specifying panel heights.
+If NULL, uses the value from the current theme.

 Value